jecksolovyev/com.whitedoc.docs/docs/source/pages/howToWorkWithPlatform/mainApplication/templateList/templateManagement/documentManagementOnTemplate/fields/dictionary/dictionary.rst

 Dictionary field
 ================

-This field allows you to create dropdown selector of records from dictionary (table), e.g. list of employees (First name, last name, age, address).
+This field allows you to create dropdown menu selector of records from dictionary (table), e.g. list of employees (First name, last name, age, address).

 .. hint:: This field can be added to structured and PDF documents.